FAQ: budgets and costs in Horizon 2020 projects

-How to declare costs from a third part?
+How to declare costs from a third party?

 Linked third party – A linked third party should declare actual costs through the participant with the legal link.
 They should declare actual costs, also keep time-sheets and report all other direct costs.
 They will also receive the 25% indirect costs over the direct costs.

-Subcontractors –A subcontractor may charge the commercial price and will invoice the costs with the participant that is subcontracting the work.
-The participant will declare those costs under category B. costs of subcontracting.
-Usually the subcontractor will make profit and therefore you have to comply with the best value for money and no conflict of interest rules.
+Subcontractors – A subcontractor may charge the commercial price and will invoice the costs with the participant that is subcontracting the work.
+The participant will declare those costs under category B: costs of subcontracting.
+Usually the subcontractor will make a profit and therefore you have to comply with the best value for money and no conflict of interest rules.

 Third party providing in-kind contributions against payment – The participant should declare the costs in this category.